ReaJason/ReaTool/README.md

 First of all, make sure you have installed python >= 3.11 , it's recommended to use venv environment.

-Second, run `python setup.py install` to install project dependencies. `pip install -r requirements.txt` is also ok.
+Second, run `pip install -r requirements.txt` to install project dependencies.

 Third, when you change one fix or single change, you should do a commit, don't give a big commit.